hkust-nlp/LOCA-bench/README.md

 | `--runs-per-config` | Number of runs per configuration | `1` |
 | `--max-tokens` | Maximum tokens for generation | `32768` |
 | `--max-context-size` | Maximum context window size | `128000` |

-For a complete list of parameters including context editing, compaction, awareness, and reasoning options, see the [Inference Documentation](inference/README.md).

 ---